incoresemi/river_core/docs/source/overview.rst

 models are compared.
 A difference in the logs indicates the test has failed, else it has passed.
 The result of the tests is updated in the test-list itself.

-.. note:: RIVER CORE currently only supports compare a single execution log for a test.
+.. note:: RiVer Core currently only supports compare a single execution log for a test.
 There is a need however to compare multiple artifacts (like signature contents as well) of a test execution.
-Future versions of RIVER CORE may include these features.
+Future versions of RiVer Core may include these features.

 Test Report Generation
 ======================